December 28, 2017

 The US government is not an island, though, and it does what it does through relationships with a network of vendors and third parties.
 In this regard, the US government is like any other organization; every business depends on peers to provide services that are outside of its core competency.
 But, as a government, it also interacts differently with those suppliers.
 Effectively bidding on government contracts requires significant investment from a business, frequently creating separate markets for those who pursue government contracts and those who operate in the market at large.

 Perhaps that difference in incentive– and really, that difference in how they are held accountable– can help explain the kinds of insecure configurations UpGuard has found among the riskiest government contractors*.
 Rather than naming these vendors, this report uses real but anonymous data to point out the ways in which these vendors– like many vendors– have made themselves and their clients more likely to be breached.
+Such data can be used to compile security ratings capable of accurately communicating the real cyber risk carried by such entitites - the third-party vendor risk faced whenever doing business with external partners.
+Cyber resilience can only be fostered with an awareness of the risks.

 Exposing server headers is a configuration setting that is defensible in the worst way.
 There once was a reason to expose these headers– because you didn't really expect the internet to work and needed it for debugging– and now it is sometimes criticized as "security through obscurity."
 That's not false, but it is an academic defense of a bad practice.
 Especially with the rise of infrastructure indexing, you cannot afford to give extra information about your vulnerabilities to the horde of script kiddies.